EdyJ/blender-to-unity-fbx-exporter/README.md

 ## Known issues

 - Negative scaling is imported with a different but equivalent transform in Unity.
 Example: scale (-1, 1, 1) and no rotation is imported as scale (-1, -1, -1) and rotation (-180, 0, 0).
 In Unity this is equivalent, and may be changed to, the original scale (-1, 1, 1) and rotation (0, 0, 0).
-- Child objects in instanced collections receive an unneeded 90 degrees rotation in the X axis.
+- Child objects in instanced collections receive a rotation of 90 degrees in the X axis.
 Clearing this rotation in Unity gives the expected result. ([#3](https://github.com/EdyJ/blender-to-unity-fbx-exporter/issues/3))
-- Exporting right after deleting an object throws an exception.
-Workaround: select some object before exporting. ([#17](https://github.com/EdyJ/blender-to-unity-fbx-exporter/issues/17))

 #### Tested and working: